 Triple Sec initially was a digestif and meant to be served after a meal.
-But over the years, people stopped drinking it neat.
-And also, Curaçao is not a liqueur you would usually serve neat or on the rocks.
+Even today, it's still commonly consumed neat or chilled.
+Curaçao, on the other hand, is not a liqueur you would serve neat or on the rocks.

-Both orange liqueurs are essential cocktail ingredients in today's world of mixology.
+Both orange liqueurs are essential cocktail ingredients in the world of mixology.

 People sometimes wonder if the two liqueurs can be used as a substitute for one another.
-And since both are citric, orange-flavored liqueurs, you can do that, of course.
+And since both are citric, orange-flavored liqueurs, you can do that.
 Just be aware that the difference is palpable and also visible.

 Cocktails with Curaçao